thoughtspot/thoughtspot.github.io/_reference/date-formats-for-loading.md

 ## Data modeling formats for browser data upload

-These date and time formats are supported in a CSV file when uploading through the browser.
+These date and time formats are supported in a CSV file when uploading via the browser.
 You cannot specify the date format; ThoughtSpot will pick the format that fits your data best: